-As you can plainly see, the old way is a long and drawn-out affair.
-Fortunately, California residents no longer need to go through the Stone Age application method to get stoned.
+As you can see, the old way is a long and drawn-out affair.
+Fortunately, California residents no longer need to go through a lengthy application process.
 Thanks to services such as Heally, it is possible to get your MMIC in a matter of minutes.
-There are actually several similar services, but we will use Heally to give you an example of what to expect.
+There are several similar services, but we will use Heally to give you an example of what to expect.

 Register with the service: This involves entering a few personal details.
 Then you have to spend a few minutes in a virtual waiting room.
 Next, you are connected with a doctor who conducts an online evaluation.
 If you are eligible, you will receive a medical marijuana recommendation letter in your email inbox immediately.
 You should receive the hard copy in around three days.

-After receiving the recommendation letter, you get a unique 7-character ID code that is registered to the state’s medical-marijuana program.
+After receiving the recommendation letter, you get a unique 7-character ID code registered to the state’s medical marijuana program.
 You can use the recommendation to purchase marijuana from a licensed dispensary.
 You need to provide basic medical information, proof of ID, and proof of residency.
 However, it is possible to register and receive a recommendation in 10 minutes!

-It is also readily accessible online, and services open seven days a week.
+It is also readily accessible online, and services are available seven days a week.
 Heally, for example, has physicians available from 8 am to 10 pm every day.

 What Are Medical Cannabis Card Costs in California?

 Getting your recommendation online is also great for your bank balance.
-It costs just $50 to get your ID card (the price includes the consultation) on Heally, for example.
-In contrast, your county program can charge up to $100.
-Medi-Cal beneficiaries receive a 50% reduction, so the maximum application fee is $50.
+For example, it costs just $39 to get your ID card (the price includes the consultation) on Nugg and $49 on Heally.
+In contrast, your county program can charge more, although there’s a $100 cap.
+Medi-Cal beneficiaries receive a 50% reduction, so the maximum application fee is $50 for such individuals.